SkyeYXL/ecs/intl.en-US/Network/Elastic Network Interfaces/Configure an ENI.md

 You may need to manually configure elastic network interfaces \(ENIs\) for some images used by your instances so that the bound ENIs can be identified by the operating systems.
 This topic describes how to configure ENIs.

-The ENIs are bound to ECS instances.
+ENIs are bound to ECS instances.
 For more information about how to bind an ENI to an ECS instance, see [Bind an ENI](/intl.en-US/Network/Elastic Network Interfaces/Bind an ENI.md).

-You do not need to configure ENIs for the following versions of images used by your instances:
+If your instances are running images of the following versions, you do not need to configure ENIs:

 -   CentOS 7.3 64-bit
 -   CentOS 6.8 64-bit
 -   Windows Server 2008 R2 and later

-If your instances are running images that are not included in the preceding list, you must manually configure ENIs for the images.
+If your instances are running images whose versions are not included in the preceding list, you must manually configure ENIs for the images.

 ## Procedure

-1. View and record information of the ENIs.
+1. View and record information of ENIs.
 For more information, see [Preparations](#section_n3y_n0g_l1c).
-2. Choose one of the following methods to configure the ENIs based on your instance operating systems:
+2. Use one of the following methods to configure ENIs based on the operating systems of your instances:
     -   Alibaba Cloud Linux 2: [Configure ENIs for instances that run Alibaba Cloud Linux 2](#section_s2z_h1l_4wh)
     -   CentOS or Red Hat: [Configure ENIs for instances that run CentOS or Red Hat](#section_zx6_9u0_9b0)
     -   Ubuntu or Debian: [Configure ENIs for instances that run Ubuntu or Debian](#section_jiu_ahz_l3t)